 He was percussion arranger for DCA champion Reading Buccaneers in 1980.
 In 1983, his Boston Alliance percussion section defeated every drumline in the country except for Blue Devils and Santa Clara Vanguard.

-In addition to working with the Buccaneers, he has served either as consultant, head of percussion and arranger, percussion instructor or writer with Suncoast Sound, Cadets of Bergen County, Boston Alliance, Boston Crusaders and Rhode Island Matadors.
+He has served either as consultant, arranger, or percussion instructor with Suncoast Sound, Cadets of Bergen County, Boston Alliance, Boston Crusaders and Reading Buccaneers.

-Dave Vose is currently a Berklee College of Music professor and the author of Music in Motion, a text used for teaching marching methods at Berklee.
+Dave Vose is currently a Berklee College of Music professor and the author of Music in Motion, The Reading Drummer and Drum Studies.
+He is also the author or four texts on the subject of musical Ear Training that are used as part of the core curriculum at Berklee.
 He is an international artist/clinician with Zildjian Cymbals and Yamaha Corporation of America.